 Benga coal mine

+The project was originally proposed by Riversdale Mining.
 In its 2006 annual report the company stated that in July 2006 it had purchased four separate tenements in the Lower Zambezi Coal Basin of Mozambique.
 "The tenements cover an area of approximately 203,000 hectares and represent a significant strategic holding in the Moatize Coal Province.
 This province is considered to be one of the largest known undeveloped coking and thermal coal regions in the world.
 Riversdale anticipates completing acquisition of the licences in Mozambique during September 2006.
 Riversdale will undertake an intensive exploration program on targeted tenements in Mozambique with a view to fast-tracking development of sustainable long-term mining operations, with an initial focus on metallurgical coal resources," the company reported.

 The company's primary focus was on the Benga licence area in the Moatize area which was adjoined by licences held by the Brazilian company, Companhia Vale do Rio Doce (CVRD).
 Riversdale reported that "a major feasibility study is being undertaken by CVRD to establish a major coal mine with associated rail and port facilities on its concessions containing 2.4 billion tonnes of coking and steaming coal.
 Based on geological evidence, the coal bearing series being mined at a nearby coal mine and intersected by CVRD on their licences extends across the Benga Licence.
 Coal outcrops on the Benga Licences, and data from drilling on each side of the Benga Licence, creates a strong likelihood of hard coking coal resources across these licences."
 The company stated that its initial intention was to develop plans for a 2 million tonne per annum export project.
 It also stated that "it is envisaged that further exploration will help identify thermal coal resources with a view to establishing the viability of local power stations."